eclipse/eclipsefuro/docs/furo/content/_index.md

 ## Stay In Sync

 The different specification formats can be used as a source or a sink or both of them.
-Some have a higher information density, furo can keep them in sync for you.
+Some have a higher information density, Furo can keep them in sync for you.

 {{< mermaid >}}
 graph LR